A look at some of the world’s major crowd disasters | Times Leader

 Nov.
 5, 2021 — Fans at a Houston music festival during a performance by rapper Travis Scott, triggering panic that leaves 10 people dead and many more injured.

 Oct.
-1, 2022 — Police fire tear gas after fights break out at an , triggering a rush for the exit that leaves 129 dead and over a hundred more injured.
+1, 2022 — Police fire tear gas after riots break out following an , setting off a rush for the exit that leaves at least 174 dead and 100 more injured.